7, 13 or 16 Sensors

 Perfect Sync with Optical Rigs

-Synertial's best-in-class finger capture solutions were designed specifically for Vicon's Blade and Optitrack's Motive in mind:
+Synertial's best-in-class finger capture solutions were designed specifically for Vicon's Blade and Optitrack's Motive software in mind:

-Glove Combinations: Combined 7, 13, and 16-sensor gloves into any appropriate combinations
+Glove Combinations: Intermix pairs of 7, 13, and 16-sensor gloves as needed

-KINEXACT HAND: Use Kinexact-Hand software for exact individual phalanx measurements
+KINEXACT HAND: Use Kinexact-Hand software for exact performer hand-skeleton measurements

-Instant Calibration: Synertial's Calibration Mittens force hands into optimum posture during instant calibration
+Instant Calibration: Synertial's Calibration Mittens place hands into the optimum posture during instant calibration

-4 Pairs on 1 PC: Manage up to four pairs of gloves on one PC
+4 Pairs on 1 PC: Manage up to four pairs of gloves per PC

-Device Driver: All glove pairs on the same device driver inside MoBu
+Device Driver: All glove pairs controlled by a single device driver in MoBu

 Sync Software: Separate sync HW powered by processing hub (no additional sync power needed)